imperva/terraform-provider-incapsula/website/docs/d/account_permissions.html.markdown

 # incapsula_account_permissions

+A mapping between permission identifiers and "human-readable" permission names.
-Provides the ability to use "human-readable" strings identifying the account permissions for roles.<p>
+Provides the ability to use the permission display names when creating and modifying user roles.<p>
-In order to get the latest list, use the <b>/v1/abilities/accounts/{accountId}</b> API found in the <b>v1</b> section of the [Role Management API Definition page.](https://docs.imperva.com/bundle/cloud-application-security/page/roles-api-definition.htm)
+To get the current list of permission display names in the account, use the <b>/v1/abilities/accounts/{accountId}</b> API found in the <b>v1</b> section of the [Role Management API Definition page.](https://docs.imperva.com/bundle/cloud-application-security/page/roles-api-definition.htm)

+To access a subset of the permissions from the data source, use the optional filtering.
-Filtering is optional.
-When used, it will generate the `keys` attribute.
+The `filter_by_text` argument is case-insensitive.
+When used, it generates the `keys` attribute.
-`filter_by_text` argument is case-insensitive.

-The attribute `map` is always generated and contain all the Account Permissions (DisplayName to Key map).
+The attribute `map` is always generated and contains all the account permissions (permission DisplayName to permission Key map).
-Using map access with a wrong Account Permissions display name, it will fail during plan process.
+Using the `map` attribute with an incorrect permission display name will cause the plan step to fail.

 ## Example Usage